sergi10/ppbl-couse-2/project-303/Zero One Game/Game Instruction.md

 ## Zero One Game Logic

-This game implement to be played between 2 players.
-It is a bit like rock paper scissors, but even simpler as there are only two options.
-First player and second player both have two options, they can either play 0 or 1.
+This game is implemented to be played by 2 players.
+It is a bit like rock paper scissors game, but even simpler as there are only two options.
+The first player and second player can either play 0 or 1.
 Depending on what they play, one of them wins.

 - If they both choose same option, either both choose 0 or both choose 1, then **first player** wins.

 - If the choices are different, then **second player** wins.

-First player can send his choice with **Datum**, but string inside **Datum** in their default format is just plain text converted to `ByteString`.
-So this of course gives a very unfair advantage to second player.
-Second player now can check first player's submitted **Datum** and sees what number first player was picked.
+The first player can send his choice with **datum**, but the string inside **datum** in their default format is just plain text converted to a `ByteString`.
+So this, of course, gives a very unfair advantage to the second player.
+The second player can now check the first player's submitted **datum** and see what number the first player was picked.

 We'll use a cryptographic protocol called commit schemes.
-The idea is that first player does not reveal his choice to second player, but he commits to his choice so that he later can not change his mind.
+The idea is that the first player does not reveal his choice to the second player, but he commits to his choice so that he later can not change his mind.

-We'll use hash functions and they are one way functions.
-So It is difficult given a hash to reconstruct the original document or the original byte string that was hashed to this hash.
+We'll use hash functions and they are one-way functions.
+So, it is difficult, given a hash, to reconstruct the original document or the original byte string that was hashed to this hash.

-Looking at the game, first player, instead of putting his choice in plain text inside **Datum**, he instead puts the hash of his choice while it was concatenate with some arbitrary text called **nonce**.
+Looking at the game, the first player, instead of putting his choice in plain text inside **datum**, he instead puts the hash of his choice as it was concatenate with some arbitrary text called **nonce**.

-Why you may ask, because hash of 0 or 1 will be always same which may look very cryptic to second player the first time they play.
-However, sooner or later he will notice that he always sees one of these two hashes and then he knows which choice first player made.
+Why, you may ask, because the hash of 0 or 1 will always be the same, which may look very cryptic to the second player the first time they play.
+However, sooner or later, he will notice that he always sees one of these two hashes and then he knows which choice, the first player made.

-So let's say first player puts the hash of his 0 concatenated with **nonce** at **Datum**, which is just a cryptic byte string.
-So now second player sees this cryptic byte string and he has no idea whether first player picked, 0 or 1.
-But for second player there would be no need for him to use a hash, so he can just put the choice in plain text inside **Datum**.
-And second player choice 0 as well.
+So let's say, the first player puts the hash of his 0 concatenated with **nonce** in **datum**, which is just a cryptic byte string.
+So now, the second player sees this cryptic byte string and he has no idea whether the first player picked 0 or 1.
+But for the second player, there would be no need for him to use a hash, so he could just put the choice in plain text inside the **datum**.
+And let's say, the second player is choice 0 as well.

-In this case first player would have won, however second player still has no proof that first player has won.
-So there is then one additional step, that first player has to show his actual choice with **nonce**, which he'll use **Redeemer** for that.
+In this case, the first player would have won, but the second player still has no proof that the first player has won.
+So there is then one additional step, that the first player has to show his actual choice with **nonce**, which he'll use **redeemer** for that.

 ## How to Play